nastya236/nastya.github.io/content/authors/admin/_index.md

 Currently, I am working on extensions for [CEBRA](https://cebra.ai), led by [Steffen Schneider](https://stes.io).
 Also, I am improving the generalisation ability of pose estimation models in [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) with [Shaokai Ye](https://yeshaokai.github.io)

-I pursued my BSc degree in Applied Math and Physics at [Moscow Institute of Physics and Technology](https://mipt.ru/english/).
+I pursued my BSc degree in Applied Mathematics and Physics at [Moscow Institute of Physics and Technology](https://mipt.ru/english/).
 During my undergraduate studies, I worked in [Machine Intelligence Lab](http://mil-team.com) as AI Researcher.
 As a member of the Computer Vision and Signal Processing team, I conducted research and helped big technical companies to build and deploy AI models on wearable devices.